Alex Lacson: Advocacy and philanthropy

 Lacson is the current chairman of the Civil Service Commission's Advisory Council, which is composed of leaders in various sectors who help the Civil Service Commission improve its systems, operations, and quality of public service.
 He is a member of the boards of trustees of World Vision Philippines, Alay Buhay Community Development Inc., the Dilaab Foundation, and the Joey Velasco Foundation.

-He is also the lead convenor of the Pilipino Movement for Transformational Leadership (PMTL), a coalition of faith-based organizations from the country's Catholic, Protestant, and evangelical communities that aims to elect honest, competent, and dedicated public servants.
-During the 2016 elections, the group created the "Gabay Kristo", a scorecard that it used as a voter's guide for all the member organizations of the PMTL.
+He is also the lead convenor of the Pilipino Movement for Transformational Leadership (PMTL), a coalition of faith-based organizations from Catholic, Protestant, and Evangelical groups that aims to elect honest, competent, and dedicated public servants.
+During the 2016 national elections, the group created the Gabay Kristo ("Christ Guide"), a scorecard that it used as a voter's guide for all the member organizations of the PMTL.

 Since 2001, Lacson has been supporting scholars in Kabankalan, including the children of some of his own high school classmates.
 He has also been supporting scholars under World Vision since 2007.
-He and his wife established a foundation to help underprivileged children through school, which is now subsidizing 27 students in public schools in Negros Occidental, Lacson's home province.
+He and his wife established a foundation to help underprivileged children through school, which is now subsidizing 27 students in public schools in Lacson’s province of Negros Occidental.